d4g33z/kantoo-devkit/README.md

 ## How To Use it ##

 There are at least two [hjson](hjson.org) config files to write: one tree file and one stalk file.
 A tree is composed of stalks.
 The `hello_world.json` file in the `trees/hello_world` directory is a tree configuration file.
-It holds one stalk, who's configuration is found in `stalks/hello_world/hello_world.hjson`.
+It holds one stalk, whose configuration is found in `stalks/hello_world/hello_world.hjson`.
 Running the `stalker` program with the tree config as input results a sequence of Docker images being built to reflect the directives found in the stalk config file.

 The stalk config files, and the necessary bash and python scripts it references, are used to feed the `command` argument of the `container.exec_run` method in the [python docker sdk](https://docker-py.readthedocs.io/en/stable/index.html).
 The `dockerdriver` sets up the container and runs the configured scripts in the container in sequence.